okviz/okviz.github.io/_mydocs/calendar-pro/options/values/blank.md

 ---
 **Default value:** Off

-When the **Show blank** option is enabled, the blank values are displayed in the cells.
+When this option is disabled, the blank values are not displayed in the cells.